Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Case Studies

-\paragraph{Sample Instructions in Clusters} In Table \ref{tbl_cluster}, we showcase some sample instructions assigned to different clusters.
-Though all the instructions in the 4 selected clusters belong to VQA-related tasks, they focus on various perspectives such as food, pet, men, and counting.
-This justifies the use of a large number of instruction clusters.
-Moreover, in Table \ref{tbl_num_clusters}, we show that the model performs poorly with only a few clusters, \ie, $K=4$, and gets better as we increase $K$.
-With a few clusters, VQA, VQG, CONV and CAP tasks would occupy 4 clusters, leaving no more space for samples with different topics.
-As a result, the model might perform worse when mixing these topics.
+In Table \ref{tbl_cluster}, we showcase some sample instructions assigned to different clusters.
+Though all the instructions in the 4 selected clusters belong to VQA-related tasks, they focus on various perspectives such as food, pet, men, and counting, justifying the usage of a large number of instruction clusters.